KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/sg-collect-info.md

 permalink: guides/sync-gateway/sgcollect-info/index.html
 ---

-With this release comes a new command line utility called `sgcollect_info` that provides us with detailed statistics for a specific node.
-Run `sgcollect_info` on each node individually, not on all simultaneously.
+`sgcollect_info` is command line utility that provides detailed statistics for a specific Sync Gateway node.
+This tool must be run on each node individually, not on all simultaneously.

-Outputs:
+`sgcollect_info` outputs the following statistics in a zip file:

 1. Logs
 1. Configuration